phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 In contrast, port-mapped I/O uses a separate I/O bus for communication.
 Each connected peripheral has one or more port numbers.
 To communicate with such an I/O port there are special CPU instructions called `in` and `out`, which take a port number and a data byte (there are also variations of these commands that allow sending an `u16` or `u32`).

-The UART uses port-mapped I/O. Fortunately there are already several crates that provide abstractions for I/O ports, so we don't need to invoke the `in` and `out` assembly commands manually.
+The UART uses port-mapped I/O. Fortunately there are already several crates that provide abstractions for I/O ports and even UARTs, so we don't need to invoke the `in` and `out` assembly commands manually.

 ### Implementation

-There is already the [`uart_16550`] crate, so we don't need to write our own driver for it.
+We will use the [`uart_16550`] crate to initialize the UART and send data over the serial port.
 To add it as a dependency, we update our `Cargo.toml` and `main.rs`:

 [`uart_16550`]: https://docs.rs/uart_16550